Accessory buildings can include structures like garages, greenhouse, sheds, shops and other similar projects.

 - Land title certificate searched within 30 days prior to the application

-(if proposed development is within 800m of highway)
+- Alberta Transportation Roadside Development Permit Application (if proposed development is within 800 metres of a highway)

 - Roof truss layouts and manufactured floor joist drawings, if required

-- Hydronic Heating Design Information and Designer Certification, if required
+- Hydronic heating design information and designer certification, if required

-- Frost wall and footings, for foundation
+- Frost wall and footings for foundation